Evaluation

 The DeepEval project is strongest when teams want local, developer-owned evaluation.
 Developers can run tests before a pull request lands.
 Product teams see which scenarios fail instead of arguing over a demo transcript.
 SREs get a cleaner signal when eval failures line up with latency, token cost, or retry spikes.

-How FutureAGI Handles DeepEval
+How FutureAGI handles DeepEval

 The production surface is different.
 With traceAI-langchain, the engineer can sample real conversations by trace_id, prompt version, model version, route, and cohort.
 A local DeepEval pass may show the new prompt works on 80 golden examples, while FutureAGI’s dashboard shows ContextRelevance dropped for enterprise-account traces because the retriever started returning outdated entitlement pages.
 The next action is specific: inspect failed rows, lower release exposure, roll back the retriever index, or add those traces to the regression dataset.

-How to Measure or Detect DeepEval
+How to measure or detect DeepEval

 Measure DeepEval by treating it as an eval system, not a library import: